It’s been four months since leaving Saudi Arabia and returning home to Eugene, Oregon. A picture is finally emerging of what I’m going to do.

 Anyhow, this is just a 40 second clip of audio in which I laid a sentence spoken short & sharp over an instrumental music bed excerpted as mentioned above.
 The sentence was then copied and pasted out of sequence in the second half of the file as you can experience below.

-I didn’t take the time the check whether or not this would qualify as a #ds106 audio assignment.
+I didn’t take the time to check whether or not this would qualify as a #ds106 audio assignment.
 If such a task is not on the list perhaps it should be.

 The whole point of this experiment was to edit some audio into an mp3 for upload to the blog.
 In this case, the audio consists of a four minute introduction recorded through a medium quality USB microphone into my laptop (2012 MacBook Pro) using the Hindenburg audio editor combined with an excerpt from a 1949 episode of Matinee with Bob and Ray.